What are the Risk Factors for Thyroid Cancer?

 A risk factor indicates signs and patterns that increase the chances of developing cancer.
 For instance, some potential risk factors can be associated with a certain kind of condition, behaviour or even substance.

 Thyroid cancer may develop at any stage.
-However, those between 20 and 55 years of age are most likely to develop this medical condition, with women at a greater risk than men.
+However, it is commonly diagnosed in adults, with incidence increasing with age, particularly after 55 years, with women at a greater risk than men.

 Know the Different Risk Factors of Thyroid Cancer